Painting North Shore Mural Day 5 – It’s Finished!

 Adding the "Drew" Clouds

-Besides the problem of the dripping water and few other minor issues, this mural project went quite smooth.
+Besides a few minor issues, this mural project went quite smooth.
 I think it’s success is due to a few basic things:

 1) – Planning: Drew knew exactly what he needed to get started, knew what would be completed each day, and executed the plan.

 2.)A committment to excellence and integrity: We told the client he would have it done in 5 days, and he did.
-This was accomplished by showing up on time (9:00 a.m. or earlier) every single day, and staying until 5:00.
+This was accomplished by showing up on time every single day, and staying until 5:00.
 Also by being organized and ready to go before the first day, and having Heather, his assistant, share that same integrity.

 Brian, our client, came in at the end of the day and was stoked!
 He loved the mural, and I think he probably appreciated that we stayed on schedule and kept our word.